kudelskisecurity/cryptochallenge18/README.md

 * Challenge 2 Completed
 * Challenge 3 Completed

+Include in your message whether or not you'd like your name (or nick) to be published below in our ranking table.
 Your submission can be sent to our email address `cryptochallenge@kudelskisecurity.com`.

-We recommend that you encrypt your message, using the following public key:
+You can encrypt your message, or attachments, using the following public key:

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----